xloem/please-email-me-github/README.md

 Niconico-based fork of youtube-dl

+**LICENSING NOTE:**

-**NOTE: The code in this repo is licensed solely with the condition that any portion of it is not permitted to be used in the main youtube-dl fork.**
+**All code in this project is licensed solely with the condition that any portion of it is not permitted to be used in the main youtube-dl fork, either directly or indirectly.**
+**It is also not permitted to be used in any project that contains contributions from either remitamine or dstftw.**

 General rundown of the features I have added:

 - Niconico
   - Ability to download danmaku/comment subtitles for both bilibili and niconico (use `--write-sub --all-subs`)
-  - Comment data support for NicoNico in info.json (use `--get-comments`)
-  - Can specify more media formats and (if logged in, on some videos) can get the original quality upload (for niconico)
+  - Can specify more media formats and (if logged in, on some videos) can get the original quality upload (such as .swf files)
+  - Comment data support for NicoNico
   - Fixed niconico cutting out during downloads (heartbeat implementation)
   - Almost full support for live.nicovideo.jp livestreams (both RTMP and HLS)
   - Ability to download content by tag.
 Usage: `youtube-dl "nicosearch<desired number of results>:<tag value>"`.
 Example: `youtube-dl "nicosearch100:ytpmv"` will download the 100 latest videos tagged as YTPMV on niconico.